-Meat production and consumption are becoming increasingly unsustainable for the climate and the planet on which we live, for our health and for the living conditions of billions of animals who are bred without animal welfare to meet the growing demand of the market.
+Meat production and consumption are becoming increasingly unsustainable for the climate, for our planet, for the living conditions of billions of animals who are raised without regard for animal welfare in order to meet the growing demand of the market, and for our health.

-If, as FAO predicted, global consumption doubles from now to 2050, growing from 300 million tons of meat consumed annually to 500 million, in one way or another the system will collapse.
+If global meat consumption doubles between now and 2050 (as the FAO has predicted), growing from over 250 million tonness of meat consumed annually to 500 million tonnes, the system will collapse.

-That’s why Slow Food launched the Slow Meat campaign, aimed at raising awareness among co-producers about better, cleaner and fairer consumption habits, promoting a reduction of our meat consumption and the work of small- and medium-scale producers who work with respect for animal welfare.
+That is why Slow Food launched the Slow Meat campaign, which aims to raise awareness among co-producers about better, cleaner, fairer consumption habits, encourage a reduction of meat consumption, and promote the work of small- and medium-scale producers who respect animal welfare.

 Slow Meat: Eat less meat, of better quality.

-In recent years, meat consumption has not only remained high in America and Europe, but has consistently grown in China, India and generally within those countries where a wealthy new middle class is emerging alongside a strong demographic increase… READ MORE…
+In recent years, meat consumption has not only remained high in America and Europe, but has grown consistently in China, India, and other countries where a wealthy middle class is emerging in tandem with a growing population… READ MORE…

-Limiting the consumption of meat is important for many reasons: it’s good for the environment; it’s good for our health; it’s good for animals; it’s good for us all!
+Limiting meat consumption is important for many reasons: It’s good for the environment; it’s good for our health; it’s good for animals… it’s good for us all!
 READ MORE…